obervinov/logger-package/README.md

-# logger-package
+# Logger Package

-This is a custom log formatter package for python projects
+This is a custom log formatter package from python projects.